Policies Bias, Harassment and Discrimination Policies and Procedures

 Interim Measures

-Interim protective measures, such as changing the work, transportation, living or academic environment, will be considered immediately for a complainant if necessary to address harassment, discrimination or bias-related incident while the complaint is under investigation.
+Interim protective measures, such as changing the work, transportation, living or academic environment, will be considered immediately for a complainant if necessary to address a harassment, discrimination or bias-related incident while the complaint is under investigation.
 The college will make information available to complainants on the right to seek interim measures and will meet with the complainant to discuss any interim measures that are needed.
 In addition, the complainant may request an interim measure by contacting the Compliance Officer at any time.

 No Retaliation

 Retaliation means any materially adverse action, intimidation, threat, coercion, discrimination, act intended to cause fear, or exertion of pressure against any individual for the purpose of interfering with any right or privilege secured by applicable laws, or because an individual has made a report or complaint, testified, assisted or participated or refused to participate in any manner in a harassment, discrimination or bias-related incident investigation, proceeding or hearing.
-Federal and state law, as well as the college’s policy, prohibits retaliation, threats of retaliation, suspension, or discharge against persons for raising good faith concerns regarding harassment, discrimination or bias-related incident.
+Federal and state law, as well as the college’s policy, prohibits retaliation, threats of retaliation, suspension, or discharge against persons for raising good faith concerns regarding a harassment, discrimination or bias-related incident.
 Any retaliatory conduct is subject to disciplinary actions.

 Investigation Overview

-The college shall provide a prompt, fair, and unbiased investigation and resolution.
+The college shall provide a prompt, fair, unbiased, trauma-informed and impartial investigation and resolution.
 The college endeavors to resolve complaints made under this policy within 60 days from the date the complaint is received or a complaint recipient is otherwise made aware of alleged conduct covered under this policy.
 However, in some cases (e.g., complex facts; large number of witnesses; official break in the academic calendar, etc.), an extension of that time may be necessary.
 In the cases where the respondent is a student, or a member of the staff or faculty, the determination of whether a policy violation has occurred, the imposition of any appropriate sanctions, and the implementation of any appeal process are handled in accordance with existing procedures outlined in the relevant handbook.

 In all other cases, the Compliance Officer, President, and Provost and Dean of Faculty will determine the appropriate investigation process, whether a policy violation has occurred, and any appropriate corrective action aimed at preventing any ongoing or subsequent policy violation.